danstalcup/skillustrator/README.md

 The entire app will spin up - UI (Angular 2), API (ASP.NET Core) and database (PostgreSQL) each in their own container.

-**NOTE for Windows users**: you must have the new bash installed (comes with Windows 10 Anniversary Update), and you should use this bash.
+**NOTE for Windows users**:
+    a) you must have the new bash installed (comes with Windows 10 Anniversary Update), and set up a C share in Docker settings.
+    b) **If you get an error that it can't run go.sh,* use git bash's (or install it in any bash) dos2unix go.sh to convert the Windows line endings to Unix for the container.

 1. If you haven't built yet, run: